Miloš Teodosić

-Miloš Teodosić (Милош Теодосић, born March 19, 1987) is a Serbian professional basketball player for Virtus Bologna of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
-He also represents the National Basketball Team of Serbia internationally.
-He primarily plays the point guard and shooting guard positions.
+Miloš Teodosić (Милош Теодосић, born March 19, 1987) is a Serbian former professional basketball player.
+He also represented the National Basketball Team of Serbia internationally.
+He primarily played the point guard and shooting guard positions.
 He is a six time All-EuroLeague selection, and was voted EuroLeague MVP in 2010.

-Teodosić helped the Serbian national team win a EuroBasket silver medal in 2009, as well as a FIBA Basketball World Cup silver medal in 2014, being elected to the All-Tournament Team in both competitions.
+Under Teodosić the Serbia national team won a EuroBasket silver medal in 2009, as well as a FIBA Basketball World Cup silver medal in 2014, being elected to the All-Tournament Team in both competitions.
 He also won an Olympic silver medal at the 2016 Rio Games.
 He was named FIBA Europe Player of the Year in 2010, and in 2016, he was voted the best non-NBA player in the world by NBA coaches, as well as the European Player of the Year by La Gazzetta dello Sport.

 Professional career

 Early years

 He began playing basketball in hometown clubs KK Student and Metalac.
 He then moved to Belgrade-based club FMP where he signed his first professional contract.
 After being loaned to Borac Čačak for the 2005–06 season, he had a breakthrough 2006–07 season.
 Over 16 games in the ULEB Cup (now called EuroCup), he averaged 7.8 points, 2.9 assists, and 2.1 rebounds per game.
 FMP was eventually eliminated in the semi-final of this second-tier level European-wide competition.
 They also played in the final series of the Adriatic League playoffs, where they lost to Partizan Belgrade.